qxf2/streaming-data-gen/README.md

 - **Easy Integration**: Can be seamlessly incorporated into existing applications and workflows via simple HTTP requests to the provided endpoints.

 ## Usage
 The app is accessible at http://datagen.pythonanywhere.com.
-Append the desired endpoint to this base URL to access streaming data.
 The available endpoints include:

 **Regular Data Streams**:
+ Append the desired endpoint to the base_url.

 - `/sine`: Generates a sine wave data stream.
 - `/cosine`: Generates a cosine wave data stream.
 - `/square`: Generates a square wave data stream.